iflastandards/iflastandards.info/docs/unimarc.md

 Newer edition to be added to this site in 2022

-## More information

-More information about [UNIMARC Updates] (https://www.ifla.org/unimarc-updates/)

 ## Translations

 To be added.
 For information about translations: https://www.ifla.org/resources/?_sfm_unitid=105100&_sfm_resource_type=All

+## License

+This standard is freely available in the linked data format.
+Contact the UNIMARC Committee for more information: https://www.ifla.org/g/unimarc-rg/permanent-unimarc-committee-puc/

+## More information

+More information about [UNIMARC Updates] (https://www.ifla.org/unimarc-updates/)

 ## UNIMARC Element Sets